seanp97/Flux/readme.md

 > Includes the footer.php located in the 'base' folder  - 0 arguments

-	LoadPartial();
+	LoadPartial($name);
-> Loads in any partial located in the 'partials' folder. - 0 arguments
+> Loads in any partial located in the 'partials' folder. - 1 argument

 	RenderJSON($data);